Breguet (brand): Recent development

 From 1870 to 1970, Breguet was owned by the English Brown family.
 The Brown family were of English origin, Edward Brown was prominent factory manager who acquired Breguet from Abraham-Louis’ grandson, Louis-François, an engineer.
 Brown managed the brand through the turbulent French politics of the late 19th century.
 It was only after Edward’s death that the firm saw its sales rise near the levels it enjoyed before 1870.
 Edward’s son, Edouard, took over the business until 1912 when his brother Henry took over.
 After the Brown family, the ownership changed hands several times during the quartz crisis in the 1970s and 1980s.
 In 1976, Breguet's then-owner Chaumet closed its French factory and moved production to the Vallée de Joux in Switzerland.

 In 1987, Breguet was acquired by Investcorp which, in 1991, created the Groupe Horloger Breguet (GHB).
 The Breguet Group consists of four subsidiaries: Montres Breguet SA, Breguet SA, Valdar SA and Nouvelle Lemania SA (which Breguet Group acquired in 1992).
 As a result, Breguet-brand watches are now made at the Nouvelle Lemania factory in Switzerland.
 In particular, Montres Breguet SA is the main company that sells timepieces under the brand name of "Breguet", and Breguet SA is the name of Breguet Group's distribution company in France.

 In 1999, Groupe Horloger Breguet was acquired by the Swatch Group from Investcorp.
 Breguet is an active member of the Federation of the Swiss Watch Industry FH.

-Motto and slogan

-One of Breguet's company mottoes is "In every woman is a queen."
-The motto was introduced for Breguet's lady's collection, the Reine de Naples collection.

-Watch manufacturing
+Manufacturing

 A Breguet pocket watch in the Metropolitan Museum of Art, New York.

 Breguet watches are often easily recognized for their coin-edge cases, guilloché dials and blue pomme hands (often now referred to as 'Breguet hands').
 In addition to watches, Breguet also manufactures writing instruments, women's jewelry, and cufflinks.

+Breguet, along with 7 other major Swiss watch manufacturers (including Patek Philippe, Audemars Piguet and Rolex), were given the lowest environmental rating of "Latecomers/Non-transparent" by World Wide Fund for Nature (WWF) in 2018, suggesting that the manufacturer has taken very few actions addressing the impact of its manufacturing activities on the environment and climate change.

-Notable inventions and patents
+Inventions and patents

-The following are some of the important inventions of Abraham-Louis Breguet and Breguet company.
+The following are some of the important inventions of Abraham-Louis Breguet and Breguet company: